 Theodore Arm-violin, Edward Arron-cello, Jeewon Park-piano, Karen Kevra-flute

 After bringing down the house last season with his moving and powerful performance of the Bach Cello Suite in G major, Edward Arron returns with wife, pianist Jeewon Park, violinist Theodore Arm, and flutist Karen Kevra just in time for "Valentine's weekend."
 The program includes one of Argentinian composer Astor Piazzolla's greatest works, his Grand Tango for cello and piano.
-This is a musical aphrodisiac, with daring harmonies, angular rhythms, and spiky syncopations.
-There will be sublime music including Massenet's Meditationfrom Thaïs for violin and piano, and Camille Saint-Saëns, Romance for flute and piano.
+This is sensual music, with daring harmonies, angular rhythms, and spiky syncopations.
+There will be sublime music including Massenet's Meditation from Thaïs for violin and piano, and Camille Saint-Saëns' Romance for flute and piano.
 Friedrich Kuhlau's, Grand Trio, Op.
-119, for flute, cello, and piano is delicious like a chocolate mousse cake, and Johannes Brahms, Trio No. 1, Op.
-8 in B major is the luscious main course.
+119, for flute, cello, and piano is delightfully spring-like while Johannes Brahms, Trio No. 1, Op.
+8 in B major is the main course.